 Best in Class: Top Student Designs That Are Ready for the Real World

-Graduating design students from top universities cross disciplines to produce surprisingly mature solutions.
+Graduating design students cross disciplines to produce surprisingly mature solutions.

 Practical concerns being as relentless and constraining as they are, design students can be forgiven for sometimes having their heads in the clouds.
 However, the design profession is pragmatic by nature—while thoughtful experimentation is certainly welcome, real-world design has little room for the truly pie-in-the-sky.

 With that in mind, we present our list of seven end-of-year projects from some of the best design schools around the world.
 From a portable system for disaster readiness to a whimsical three-dimensional wallpaper, these diverse projects have a rare quality in common: they are all ready to be realized.

 Bachelor of Design, Man and Activity